Coral Vita cultivates $2M seed to take its reef restoration mission global – TechCrunch

 The plan Coral Vita has is to transition away from ocean-based farms to land facilities that allow for much improved yield and survivability, and employ advanced techniques to speed up coral’s growth and increase its survival rate.
 One such technique is coral fragmenting, developed by the restoration community at large, in which corals are broken up into tiny pieces, which can grow as much as 50 times faster in aggregate.
 And by doing so on land they can exert much more control over the coral’s attributes.

-Not only is the physical scale limited at present, but the income sources are as well: often it’s government money instead of the inexhaustible well of private cash.
+Not only is the physical scale limited at present, but the income sources are as well: Often it’s government money instead of the inexhaustible well of private cash.
 Coral Vita hopes to be able to change that by increasing and diversifying supply and going directly to those affected.

 “We’re trying to transform the space away from grants and aid — we’re selling to customers that depend on the ecosystems of reefs,” Teicher said.
 “If you’re a hotel that relies on scuba or snorkel tourists, if you’re a coastal property owner or insurer, a government, a development bank, a cruise line, you can hire Coral Vita to restore the reefs that you work on.”